PLP-WebTechnologies/july-2025-css-layouts-and-responsive-design-Einsteinke-hub/README.md

 Open index.html in any modern browser.

-Resize the browser window to test responsiveness.
+Resize the window to test responsiveness.

 📸 Screenshots
 Desktop View	Mobile View